hbc/NGS_Data_Analysis_Course/sessionVI/lessons/01_alignment.md

 "The Genome in a Bottle consortium also plans to develop well-characterized whole genome reference materials from two genetically diverse groups: Asians and Ashkenazi Jews.
 Both reference sets will include sequenced genes from father-mother-child 'trios'" and are expected to be released in 2016 [2].

-The sequencing files we will be using for NA12878 sample have a total of ~ 4 million paired-end reads.
+While the sample NA12878 was sequenced at a depth of 300x, we will only be using a subset of the dataset aligning to chromosome 20.
+The sequencing files we will be using for NA12878 sample will have a total of ~ 4 million paired-end reads.

 ## Alignment